-To overcome this problem, this paper proposes a novel approach to measuring business cycle fluctuations over long historical episodes using textual data.
+To overcome this problem, this chapter proposes a novel approach to measuring business cycle fluctuations over long historical episodes using textual data.
 I collect a large body of texts relevant to business cycle fluctuations.
 Using textual analysis, I create a quarterly business cycle indicator for Switzerland from 1821 to 2021.
 Based on this indicator, a business cycle chronology for Switzerland is established.

-The business cycle indicator successfully captures major economic downturns, including a) Correlation with baseline composite indicator b) Correlation with output gap the two world wars, the Great Depression, and various financial crises.
+The business cycle indicator successfully captures major economic downturns, including the two World Wars, the Great Depression, and various financial crises.
 It strongly correlates with existing hard economic data in Switzerland, particularly in the second half of the 20th century and the early 21st century.
 This correlation, although somewhat weaker, extends to earlier periods.
-These lower correlations do not imply that the indicator does not accurately represent economic fluctuations in the 19th and early 20th centuries.
+These lower correlations do not necessarily imply that the indicator does not accurately represent economic fluctuations in the 19th and early 20th centuries.
 Instead, they may reflect higher measurement errors in the data from earlier periods, which push the correlation toward zero.
-Therefore, a low correlation is what we would expect under the assumption that hard economic data in the 19th century is measured with higher error.
+Therefore, a low correlation is what we would expect under the assumption that hard economic data in the 19th century is measured with higher measurement error.
+Comparing the indicator with potentially uncollected hard data to verify its accuracy would be an interesting avenue for future research.